 Boston Cream Pie

-- 1 recipe Betty Crocker Basic White Cake (or Cook’s Illustrated uses a sponge cake)
+- 1 recipe Betty Crocker Basic White Cake (Cook’s Illustrated uses a sponge cake)

 - 1 recipe Pastry Cream (see below)